Mon 11am–7pm | Tue–Wed 7am–4pm | Thu 7am–2pm | Fri by appt

 Menu

-Tooth Extractions in Lisle, IL
+Tooth Extractions (Tooth Removal) in Lisle, IL

 Now and then a tooth is too damaged, decayed, or problematic to save, and taking it out is the best way to protect your oral health.
 We keep extractions as comfortable as possible at Brammeier Family Dental with modern techniques, effective anesthesia, and a caring approach, so you heal quickly and get back to feeling your best.